 Table 5.5 shows the different variations in the operating temperatures of the system.
 Variation I corresponds to conventional district heating temperatures.
-Variation II assumes a FLEXYNETS system operating with forward and return temperatures of 25 °C and 15 °C and surplus heat available at 80 °C. Variation III assumes the same FLEXYNETS system, but with surplus heat available at 60 °C. Variation IV Considers a FLEXYNETS system with forward and return temperatures of 25 °C and 10 °C and surplus heat available at 60 °C. Variation IV Considers a FLEXYNETS system with forward and return temperatures of 25 °C and 10 °C and surplus heat available at 60 °C. Variation V considers a FLEXYNETS with forward and return temperatures of

-25 °C and 15 °C and surplus heat available at the network forward temperature, 25 °C. The return temperature from the cooling demand is in all cases assumed to be 20 °C (and not 25 °C, like the heating forward temperature), due to practical temperature limitations of commercially available heat pump technology.
+Variation II assumes a FLEXYNETS system operating with forward and return temperatures of 25 °C and 15 °C and surplus heat available at 80 °C. Variation III assumes the same FLEXYNETS system, but with surplus heat available at 60 °C. Variation IV Considers a FLEXYNETS system with forward and return temperatures of 25 °C and 10 °C and surplus heat available at 60 °C. Variation V considers a FLEXYNETS with forward and return temperatures of 25 °C and 15 °C and surplus heat available at 60 °C. Variation V considers a FLEXYNETS with forward and return temperatures of 25 °C and 15 °C and surplus heat available at the network forward temperature, 25 °C. However, the relevance of this option showed not to encourage storage option and it has therefore generally been excluded from the plots except for the large-scale PTES where a stratified and centralised sensible storage could potentially incorporate it.
+The return temperature from the cooling demand is in all cases assumed to be 20 °C (and not 25 °C, like the heating forward temperature), due to practical temperature limitations of commercially available heat pump technology.